 where the random vector $\vv'$ follows a uniform distribution over the unit Euclidean ball.
 It is shown in~\citep{Gao18ZOSGDsmoothing} that the zeroth-order gradient estimator used in ZPG, constructed from sampling $\vv_t$ uniformly over a sphere, is an unbiased estimator of the smoothing function gradient, i.e.,

 where $\vv$ is sampled from a unit sphere.
-Clearly, the gradient of the smoothing function is not equal to the original value function, as well as the function it self, but it can be shown that they are close as long as $\mu$ is small~\citep{liu18ZOSVRG}:
+Clearly, the gradient of the smoothing function is not equal to the original value function, as well as the function itself, but it can be shown that they are close as long as $\mu$ is small~\citep{liu18ZOSVRG}:

 The standard proof uses the randomized smoothing function $V_\mu(\pi_{\vtheta})$ as the Lyapunov function and then bounds the drift given the stochastic gradient descent update rule when $\alpha = \Theta( 1/d)$.
-Neglecting problem independent constants, we have:
+Neglecting problem-independent constants, we have: